RaraProjects/metrics/README.md

 1. On the right side of the Github page (to the right of all the files) there is a section called "Releases".
 2. Click the release that is marked as "Latest".
 3. Inside the release there is a file called metrics.zip.
 Download that.
 You don't need the "Source code" files.
 5. Go to your download location and extract metrics.zip.
-You should end up with a folder called "rsvp".
+You should end up with a folder called "metrics".
-6. Put that "rsvp" folder in your addon folder.
+6. Put that "metrics" folder in your addon folder.
 For Horizon it's probably something like ~/HorizonXI/Game/addons.

 ## Module Overview<br>
 1. [Parse](#parse)